October 9, 2025 (26d ago) — last updated November 3, 2025 (2d ago)

 From External Rules to Internal Wisdom

-A huge part of this growth is the realization that true spiritual understanding can't be found in a checklist of dos and don'ts.
+A big part of growth is realizing that true spiritual understanding can't be reduced to a checklist of dos and don'ts.
 It's about cultivating a deep, internal sense of what feels right and aligned for you.
-This doesn't mean you toss all guidance out the window, but you learn to filter it through the lens of your own lived experience and intuition.
+That doesn’t mean you discard guidance, but you learn to filter it through your lived experience and intuition.

-As the image shows, the path to maturity is a conscious choice.
-It's about choosing the road lit by your inner truth over the one paved with everyone else's expectations.
+The path to maturity is a conscious choice: choose the road lit by your inner truth over the one paved with everyone else’s expectations.

 The Shift From an External to an Internal Focus